To opt out of WPEA dues:

 According to the union’s membership form, WPEA dues are 1.25% of members’ base pay.

-WPEA collected $2.6 million in dues and fees from its members in fiscal year 2019, according to reports the union must file with the IRS.
+WPEA collected $2.5 million in dues and fees from its members during the fiscal year ending in mid-2020, according to reports the union must file with the IRS.

 A portion of the dues paid by WPEA members goes to support the UFCW international headquarters in Washington, D.C.

-- $1.7 million was spent on hotel venues and travel for union staff, including $478,000 for a board meeting at a four-star hotel in Orlando, FL.
+- $4.9 million was spent on hotels, venues, and travel, including a $422,607 expense for a board meeting at a four-star hotel in New Orleans, LA.